andrewchernow/libpcl/doxygen/error.md

 # Error System {#errsys}
 @brief Error code mapping, stack traces and formatted error output.

-The PCL error system provides a suite of functions across two modules: \ref error "error" and
+The PCL error system provides a suite of functions in the \ref error "error" module.
-\ref errctx "errctx".
 A primary design goal of PCL is to provide a robust error system.

 The error system operates per-thread.
 Thread local storage (TLS) is used to maintain a per-thread
-::pcl_err_ctx_t.
-So there is no global error context.
+::pcl_err_t.
+So there is no global error.
 Each thread is unique.
-To get the per-thread conetxt, use the ::pcl_err_ctx function.
+To get the per-thread error, use the ::pcl_err_get function.

 ## Error Codes
 PCL provides ~140 error codes.
 There are internal mapping tables to map Operating System error